 Catch the action: Winter waves make Ocean Beach a surfer’s paradise.

 Unofficial neighborhood uniform: Hoodie sweatshirt, jeans, and flip-flops (yes, even in winter).

 Newcomers’ uniform: As local artist Brian Kanbayashi notes, “the hipsters have discovered surfing,” so tattoos, skinny jeans, and secondhand chic are also on display.

 Local transport: Bikes rigged to tow surfboards, or the N Judah streetcar, which runs the length of the neighborhood to the beach.

 Pick up a souvenir: Don’t blink or you’ll miss the tiny Last Straw gift store (4540 Irving St.; 415/566-4692), with handmade jewelry, felted hats, and other trinkets and doodads.

 Catch the surfing vibe.
 When the wetsuits come off, surfers head to Java Beach Café ($; 1396 La Playa St.; 415/665-5282), which feels like a neighborhood community center.
 Pints of Guinness are popular, as is the live music on weekends.
-And on a warm day, you can carry your sandwich across the street to tiny La Playa Park, soon to include a bocce ball court.
+And on a warm day, you can carry your sandwich across the street to tiny La Playa Park, with its bocce ball court.

 Get off to a good start.
 Trouble Coffee Company takes its java seriously.
 The tiny space is outfitted with a driftwood bar and decorated like a curio shop, but it serves fresh squeezed grapefruit juice (ask for the Yoko), tea, and a few pastries.
 No decaf, so don’t ask.
 Try the “Build Your Own Damn House”―a whole young coconut, a cup of the house blend, and a thick slab of cinnamon toast.
 4033 Judah St..